 In a case where an older car only has lap belts in the rear, or shoulder straps that cross over the neck or face of a toddler, it is still important to use a safety belt.

 In fact, any belt is better than no belt.
 Use a booster seat for a young child who has outgrown an infant seat.
-This will raise the child so that the shoulder strap crosses the chest, not the neck.
+This will elevate the child so that the shoulder strap crosses the chest, not the neck.

 If the rear seat has no shoulder straps, buy a booster seat with a harness or a shield.
 These devices have saved young lives.

-Of course, preventive and defensive driving is always the best bet — and drivers should take special precautions when traveling with young passengers.
+Second: Remember that preventive and defensive driving is always the best bet — and drivers should take special precautions when traveling with young passengers.

 But sometimes unforeseeable circumstances occur, or other drivers are not exercising the same care as you are.